jharmer95/cpp_base_project/README.md

   - Examples of unit and integration tests as well as fuzz testing, static testing, static analysis, dynamic analysis, etc.
 - CI/CD
   - Utilizing tools like GitHub actions and/or Travis and/or coverage tools to provide a boilerplate for their usage
-- GitHub (and possibly GitLab via a branch/fork) repository features like Issues, Wikis, Templates, Pages, etc.
+- GitHub (and possibly GitLab via a fork) repository features like Issues, Wikis, Templates, Pages, etc.
 - Documentation via Doxygen (see [docs](docs/index.html))
 - Boilerplates for other project files
   - README (this document)